The Emotional Well-being of Young People Seeking Asylum in the UK eBook only

 This ground-breaking report presents findings from an in-depth study of the perspectives and experiences of children and young people arriving unaccompanied to seek asylum in the UK.

-The research is based on conversations with 54 young people from 18 countries, supplemented by interviews with key professionals with expertise and knowledge of working with this group.
-The young participants speak movingly about their journeys and the shock of arriving in the UK, about being in care and about their experiences of a range of health, education, social care, immigration and legal services.
+The research is based on conversations with 54 young people from 18 countries, supplemented by interviews with key professionals with expertise in working with this group.
+The young participants speak movingly about their journeys and the shock of arriving in the UK, about being in care and their experiences of a range of health, education, social care, immigration and legal services.
 They highlight the stress of age disputes, the need for clearer guidance in areas such as immigration status and financial support, and reveal how Western attitudes and language regarding mental health can seem quite alien to people from different cultures.
 Implications for policy and practice are listed at the end of each chapter.

 This fascinating study is essential reading for social workers, foster carers, primary care and CAMHS teams, teachers, students and anyone seeking to understand and support not only unaccompanied young people seeking asylum but any group of vulnerable and social excluded young people.